 Isaiah Ford, WR, Virginia Tech

-The Eagles could take multiple wide receivers from this class with good mid-round depth.
+The Eagles could take multiple wide receivers from this class as there is good mid-round depth.

 Ford totaled 79 receptions for 1,094 yards and seven touchdowns in 2016.
 The 6-foot-1, 194-pounder had a breakout sophomore season with 75 receptions for 1,156 yards with 11 touchdowns.
 He also contributed as a freshman with 56 catches for 709 yards and six scores.